mattcone/markdown-test/README.md

 line breaks

-line one with trailing whitespace line two right under
+line one with trailing whitespace
+line two right under

 line one with no trailing whitespace, just hard return line two right under

+line one with no trailing backslash \
+line two right under

 ---